killianlutz/killianlutz.github.io/docs/animations/animations.md

 ### <span style="color:#e67e22"> Modal perspective on transport equations </span>

-Expore the effect of numerical diffusion and the Courant number on eigenvectors of circulant finite-difference matrices.
+Expore the effect of numerical diffusion and the Courant number on eigenvectors of circulant finite-differences matrices.

 <div align="center">
     <video